**Pawffee Shop Cat Cafe Covid-19 Update**

-Northeast Wisconsin is set to get their very first cat cafe!
-The Pawffee Shop Cat Cafe will open in Grand Chute in July.
+Northeast Wisconsin has their very first cat cafe!
+The Pawffee Shop Cat Cafe is now open in Grand Chute.
 Pawffee Shop’s tagline says it all: Cats, Coffee, Comfort.
 How is that for life goals?
 We love it!

 The Pawffee Shop is the natural extension of the area’s Safe Haven Pet Sanctuary.
 The Green Bay sanctuary stops just short of being a full on cat cafe.
 In fact, we’re a little torn as to whether we should put them on the cat cafe map.
 They have comfy seating, serve cold drinks, and let people to bring in their own drinks.
 Folks come in to hang out with the cats, even nap.
 Make a donation and you even get free wi-fi.
 In an interview with Community Cats Podcast, Elizabeth Feldhausen remarked,